mukoan/Filenote/README.md

 I had downloaded a file from because the web browser had placed the URL in the filenote.

-Recently I found myself searching for a similar feature in modern filesystems, such as ext4.
+I found myself searching for a similar feature in modern filesystems, such as ext4.

 Filenote could have been written in more modern bash but I wanted it to work